karaoke-dev/karaoke/CONTRIBUTING.md

 ## Reporting bugs

-A **bug** is a situation in which there is something clearly *and objectively* wrong with the game.
+A **bug** is a situation in which there is something clearly *and objectively* wrong with the ruleset.
 Examples of applicable bug reports are:

-- The game crashes to desktop when I start a beatmap
+- The ruleset crashes to desktop when I start a beatmap
-- Friends appear twice in the friend listing
+- Cannot load karoake beatmap that edited before.
-- The game slows down a lot when I play this specific map
+- The ruleset slows down a lot when I play this specific map.
-- A piece of text is overlapping another piece of text on the screen
+- Text effect looks weird if using directX renderer.

 To track bug reports, we primarily use GitHub **issues**.
 When opening an issue, please keep in mind the following: